-Y Endp oints to scan using Active Collectors
+✓ Endpoints to scan using Active Collectors

-WMI an evices are discovered using DHCP, SNMP or other mechanisms, more gran d SSH active scan.
-Use the following subnet configuration to either allow, o rm 100 subnets. nly for those devices using g SNMP, NMAP,
+Once devices are discovered using DHCP, SNMP or other mechanisms, more granular profiling is done only for those devices using SNMP, NMAP WMI and SSH active scan.
+Use the following subnet configuration to either allow, or disallow, such scans.
+Maximum 100 subnets.

-y products such as antivirus etc may block active scan on endpoints. ommanded to disable such blocks for better discovery and classification.
+Security products such as antivirus etc may block active scan on endpoints.
+It is recommanded to disable such blocks for better discovery and classification.

-Note the nand Scan: Trigger one time scan, which scans the subnets selected in abo at the regular profiler classification for these collectors will be halted and res collectors.
+Note the On-Demand Scan: Trigger one time scan, which scans the subnets selected in above table with selected collectors.
+Note that the regular profiler classification for these collectors will be halted and resumed after scan.

-Dele ete 🔹 🔹 Start On-Demand Scan
+Dele Delete

 Subnet Include/Exclude Collector

-Include Exclude ✓ NMAPWMI □ SSH■ SNMP(HOST) Add
+Include Exclude NMAP WMI SSH SNMP(HOST) Add

 10.204.0.0/16 Include NMAP, WMI

 172.21.0.0/16 Include SSH

-8. (Optional) In the SNMP (HOST) Profiling section, enter the possible names for the community list for the endpoints monitored through SNMP.
+8. (Optional) In the SNMP (HOST) Profiling section, enter the possible names, separated by commas, for the community list for the endpoints monitored through SNMP.

 Figure 8: Community List

-SNMP(HOST) Profili ng
+✓ SNMP(HOST) Profiling

-If Endpoints are being mo nitored through SNMP then Profiler will fetch device attribut tes through SNMP.
+If Endpoints are being monitored through SNMP then Profiler will fetch device attributes through SNI

 Community List: